netlify-templates/victor-hugo/README.md

 ### :exclamation: Prerequisites

-You need to have R with the blogdown package, the latest/LTS [node](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm) versions installed in order to use RxMD.
+You need to have R with the blogdown package, the latest/LTS [node](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm) versions installed in order to use Sveltr.

 Next step, clone this repository and run: